billscofield/HuaWei/Linux/softwarePackageManagement/software_package_management.md

     -s|--status [<package>...]
 Display package status details.
         dpkg -s net-tools

+    dpkg --unpack package-name
+        解开软件包到系统目录，但不进行配置

     --configure        <package>... | -a|--pending

         --configure package...|-a|--pending
             Configure a package which has been unpacked but not yet configured.
             If -a or --pending is given instead of package, all unpacked but unconfigured packages are configured.

             To reconfigure a package which has already been configured, try the **dpkg-reconfigure**(8) command instead.

             Configuring consists of the following steps:

             1. Unpack the conffiles, and at the same time back up the old conffiles, so that they can be restored if something goes wrong.

             2. Run postinst script, if provided by the package.